-We set out to do some fact-checking.
+DiabetesMine set out to do some fact-checking on this issue.

-First, let’s talk about the physical process that sets in when a person with diabetes does not get enough insulin into their body.
+Let’s talk about the physical process that sets in when a person with diabetes does not get enough insulin into their body.

-Generally, the first signs of DKA show up once the blood glucose level has been north of 300 mg/dL for about four hours, but how quickly things get out of hand at that point is highly variable.
+Generally, the first signs of DKA show up once the blood glucose level has been north of 300 mg/dL for about 4 hours, but how quickly things get out of hand at that point is highly variable.
 Some people with diabetes feel ill immediately, while others can wander around in a daze for days.

 If you have any residual insulin at all in your system, it can help hold off DKA even when your blood sugar level is high, according to Dr. Silvio Inzucchi, clinical director of the Yale Diabetes Center.